seduerr91/seduerr91.github.io/pages/job-description.md

 description: This is what I want to do as a job after my Bildungskarenz.
 ---

+# The Plan of the Next Steps
+- Live in Vienna, then Germany until June & visit a few places from there.
+- July fly to the US.

 # Joy's Preferred Living Conditions
 - clean/modern apartment (feels super clean being there, not old and dirty, or gross bed with lumpy smelly pillows 😭)
 - location - walking distance to cafes/restaurants/yoga studios/cowork/etc